Oral History

 The Oral History Project was conceived and founded by Betty Corwin, which she produced for 26 years.
 This ongoing program, produced in partnership with the New York Public Library for the Performing Arts, chronicles and documents the contributions of significant theatre women across all disciplines who represent a broad array of ethnic, cultural, and racial backgrounds.
 Currently, Oral History is produced by director/producer and former LPTW Co-President Ludovica Villar-Hauser.

-Recent Oral History Below:
+Upcoming Oral History Below:

 REGISTER HERE